Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/index.md

 The above design retains the original four types from earlier, but organizes them in a hierarchical structure rather than a flat one.
 This is possible to achieve because C# allows type definitions to be nested within each other, even if they are generic.

 In fact, **types contained within generics are special because they also gain access to the type arguments specified on their parent**.
-It allows us to put `WithResponse<TRes>` inside `WithRequest<TReq>` and use both `TReq` and `TRes` to define the inner `ExecuteAsync` method.
+It lets us put `WithResponse<TRes>` inside `WithRequest<TReq>` and use both `TReq` and `TRes` to define the inner `ExecuteAsync(...)` method.

 Functionally, the approach shown above and the one from earlier are identical.
-However, the unconventional structure employed here completely eliminates the discoverability issues, while still offering the same level of flexibility.
+However, the unconventional structure employed here completely eliminates all discoverability issues, while still offering the same level of flexibility.

 Now, if the user wanted to implement an endpoint, they would be able to do it like this: